 "While we appreciate and agree with the hearing officer's recommendation, we remain uncertain as to when the board will rule," stated Yankee spokesman Jim Sinclair, in an e-mail to the Reformer.
-"Therefore we will have to determine how this may affect the federal court hearing scheduled for June 4."

 It's now up to the three members of the board to decide whether to accept his conclusion as is, amend it and approve it or reject it altogether.

 The PSB is currently taking evidence and testimony to determine whether Yankee should receive a new CPG for continued operation.
 Its current CPG expired in March 2012, but it continues to operate while the board is deliberating.
 In March 2011, the NRC issued a new 20-year operating license for the plant.

 In his recommendation, Bang-Jensen wrote that he took into consideration the board's concerns over Entergy's spotty record of compliance with board orders, CPGs, and prior commitments.

 In an order issued on March 19, 2012, the PSB concluded Entergy does not have the authority to continue the plant's operation without a new CPG.
 However, noted the board, due to ongoing litigation it would not take action that would force Entergy to shut down Yankee.